YottaDB/YDBDoc/MessageRecovery/errors.rst

 SOCKLISTEN, Error listening on a socket

-Run Time Error: This indicates that YottaDB was unable to listen in the specified socket.
+Run Time Error: This indicates that YottaDB was unable to listen on the specified socket.

 Action: Review accompanying messages for more information on the cause of the failure.